School Health / Nurses

 Please do not hesitate in getting your child the needed immunizations.
 Some students have already received the required immunizations but documentation was not received.
 Documentation should be forwarded to the school nurse as soon as possible for accurate recording.
 If you are uncertain of your child's immunization status, please contact the school nurse for verification.

-If your child does not have health insurance or if your insurance does not cover immunizations, the Pennsylvania Department of Health is providing immunization clinics throughout the summer.
+If your child does not have health insurance or if your insurance does not cover immunizations, contact the Pennsylvania Department of Health.

 For more information, please call 1-877-PA-HEALTH or visit the PA Dept of Health website at: www.health.state.pa.us